 If you have thought carefully about why you want to study abroad and where, you have a good start on the most substantive part of the application: the essay.
 But don’t forget the basic requirements:

-- You must have completed at least nine credits of business or economics coursework by the time you study abroad.
-It’s okay if you don’t yet have nine credits when you apply.
+- You must have completed at least nine credits of business or economics coursework by the time you study abroad (not by when you apply)*

-- You must have a cumulative GPA of 3.0 to be considered for study abroad.
-If you don’t, you may contact us to discuss the possibility of an exception.
+- You must have a cumulative GPA of 3.0 to be considered for study abroad*

 The priority application deadline for summer programs is February 1st.
 The final application deadline for summer and fall programs is March 1st.
 Spring programs have a priority deadline of March 1st.
 After March 1st, we will consider applications on a rolling basis for any spring spots remaining after the initial round of selections.
 (Spaces available will be updated regularly after the priority application deadline).
 We encourage all students to submit their study abroad application by the priority deadline, but this is of particular importance if your top choice is a bi-lateral exchange program, as all spaces may be filled in the initial round.